-Utility Systems and Operations (2 CR) OGP-401
+OGP-401 Utility Systems and Operations (2 CR)

 The course provides an overview of the various Utility Systems, key selection considerations and how they are integrated into oil and gas facilities.
 Individuals will develop a basic understanding of the wide variety of utility systems and components and how they integrate with the process facilities and overall operation.
 System selection, costs and other managerial decisions pertinent to utility operations are covered.
-Lecture 2 hrs/wk, Tutorial 2 hrs/wk.